-As the weather turns cold and we have more wet days, the bane of all bikers strikes – a steamed up visor.
+As the weather turns cold and we have more wet days, the bane of all bikers strikes – a motorcycle visor steaming up.
 And if you wear glasses, they’ll mist up too, double trouble.
 Visibility drops to zilch and riding becomes a nightmare.
 The simplest solution is of course to stop breathing.
 However, I tend to find this detrimentally affects my riding, especially on long rides…

 There are many solutions you can try, all of which tackle the issue in one of a few ways:-

 - Ventilation.
-Increasing it and/or directing it such as to take exhaled air away from your visor.
-This is why steaming up is a bigger problem when stationary.
+Increasing it and/or directing it such as to take exhaled air away out of your helmet.
+This is why steaming up is a bigger problem when stationary

 Let’s now look at the various solutions in practice.